 Trade at least the first hour after the official open, 9:30 to 10:30 AM EST if trading stocks, futures or forex.
 If trading futures or actively traded stocks or ETFs, the pre-market—8:30 to 9:30—will also provide some of the best trades of the day.
 For forex, you can start a few hours earlier, especially if trading the GBPUSD or EURUSD.

 If the market is active, you may opt to trade until 11:30 AM EST. Around this time is when volatility tends to decrease as the "lunch hour" begins.

 New day traders often think they need to work more to make more, yet "less is more."
 Avoid trading during the lunch hour; typically the minuscule pay off doesn't warrant spending capital or emotional energy on trading during this time.
-If you wish to continue trading, do so between 2:00 and 4:00 PM EST. The last hour is a popular time for day traders as it is the second most volatile hour of the trading day (see Common Intra-Day Stock Market Patterns).
+If you wish to continue trading, do so between 2:00 and 4:00 PM EST. The last hour is a popular time for day traders as it is the second most volatile hour of the trading day.

 If day trading is extremely exciting and adrenaline is constantly pumping, there is actually a good chance something is wrong.
 If this is occurring the trader likely hasn't adequately prepared for different types of market conditions, they are risking too much of their capital or they don't have a plan for how to trade.
 A day trader's job is to simply find trade setups. execute, and then manage those trades according to the strategy.
 If the focus is kept on that, there isn't much room for emotional highs and lows.

-When the trading day ends--for some like me that may be 10:30 AM, and for others 4:00 PM EST--take a screen shot of your chart for the day.
+When the trading day ends—for some like me that can be 10:30 AM, and for others 4:00 PM EST—take a screenshot of your chart for the day.
 Mark trade levels, profits/losses for each trade, and then make a note which includes:

 - Hours traded